Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Finding A Tallahassee Lawyer for Actual Physical Control DUI Cases

-If you have been charged with a DUI for being in actual physical control of the vehicle, contact the skilled and experienced DUI defense attorneys at Pumphrey Law.
-DUI convictions can have a lifetime of consequences even after the criminal case is resolved in court.
-Whether you are charged with a first offense or have a prior, we can help.
+If you were recently charged with DUI for being in actual physical control of the vehicle, contact the skilled and experienced DUI defense attorneys at Pumphrey Law Firm.
+Getting convicted of a DUI offense can have a lifetime of consequences even after the criminal case is resolved in court.
+Whether you have been charged with a first offense or have any prior DUI convictions, we can help.

 Back to Top